Hoshhh/Blacksmith-API-Node/README.md

   `id=[string]`

-Remove an item to your inventory
+Remove an existing item from a database
 <br>

 - **URL**